formix/damn-simple-xml/README.md

 damn-simple-xml
 ===============

-Simple XML to JSON deserializer for Node
+Simple XML to JavaScript object deserializer for Node

+## Install

+`npm install damn-simple-xml`

 ## What damn-simple-xml is good for?